It’s Not the Destination, It’s the Journey

 Respondent, on the other hand, took the position that a pollutant discharged from a point source to navigable water requires a permit, regardless of the journey.
 Respondent pointed out that the drafters could have added “directly” before “from,” had they envisioned that pollutants must come directly from a point source, just prior to discharge into navigable water.
 Respondent, with his own transportation hypothetical, gave the example of bringing groceries home from the store.
 A common understanding of where groceries come from is the store, he said, rather than the trunk of the car, even though that is the last place the groceries are before the kitchen.
 Respondent also pointed out the perverse incentive in Petitioner’s position (about which the Court was also aware)—if Permits are only required for those whose point sources “directly” discharge into navigable waters, pointing a pipe underground or a few feet away from the navigable water would eliminate the permitting requirement.

+The destination.
 After traveling through groundwater, the pollutants reach the Pacific Ocean, a navigable water covered by the Act.
 Neither party disputed that the pollutants from the wells end up in the Pacific Ocean on the west side of Maui.

 Justice Sotomayor questioned whether Petitioner’s position would require changing the statute’s language “to navigable waters” to “into navigable waters.”
 Petitioner, however, did not provide a direct answer.